|Closing date ||17:30, Thursday 24 September 2015|

 |Contact||Regina OShea, Natalie Byrne|

-The Arts Council announces Round 1 of the Festivals and Events Scheme (FES).
+The Arts Council announces Round 2 of the Festivals and Events Scheme (FES).
 The Council recognises the distinctive role arts festivals play in sustaining a vibrant arts profile at a local level.
 Festivals provide opportunities for audiences and artists to experience new work and ways of making work.
 The Council acknowledges the valuable contribution made by voluntary committees in developing these festivals.
 The scheme will be open to multi-disciplinary festivals, single artform festivals.
-Events may be one-off projects or programmed over a number of months (e.g. a concert series).
-There are three strands of funding available:
+Events may be programmed over a number of months (e.g. a concert series).
+There are two strands of funding available:

 - Strand 1: Up to €10,000

 - Strand 2: Between €10,001 and €20,000

 The Festivals and Events Scheme is open to organisations that promote festivals or events with a clear artistic purpose that will take place in the second half of the calendar year 2015.

 Selecting the correct Strand